 The action of the generator $\mathfrak{L}(t)$ on any $\operatorname{O} \in \mathcal{M}_{d}(\mathbb{C})$ is always amenable to the following canonical form (see, e.g., \cite{HaCrLiAn2014})

-where the $ \mathscr{c}_{\ell}(t)$'s are scalar couplings and the $\operatorname{L}_{\ell}(t)$ are commonly referred to as decoherence or jump operators.
-As in the classical case, we assume that any explicit time dependence is sufficiently regular to satisfy the conditions for global existence of solutions of (\ref{LPM:qme}).
-In particular, here we require
+where $\operatorname{H}(t) $ is a Hamilton operator, the $ \mathscr{c}_{\ell}(t)$'s are scalar couplings, and the $\operatorname{L}_{\ell}(t)$'s are commonly referred to as decoherence or jump operators.
+As in the classical case, here we always assume that any explicit time dependence is sufficiently regular, e.g. continuous and uniformly bounded, to satisfy the conditions for global existence of solutions of (\ref{LPM:qme}) for any positive time $t\,\geq\,0$.